DevL/potency/output/md/Character Options/Traits.md

 Frenzied and at the expense of your own safety, you relentlessly attack your foes.
 By forgoing any [active](../Rolling%20Dice/Active%20vs%20Passive%20Rolls.md) _defence_ rolls this round, you may make an additional _melee combat_ or _unarmed combat_ attack without expending any [potential](../Rolling%20Dice/Potential.md).
 In addition, if you are using a [shield](../Arms%20%26%20Armour/Shields.md), you instead count it as a [light melee weapon](../Arms%20%26%20Armour/Melee%20Weapons.md) as you use it to bash your opponents rather than protect yourself.

+> The berendakian warrior went berserk, swinging all around her with her battle axe and round shield.
+Normally they would count as a one-handed medium weapon and a medium shield, but now they were used to dual wield a medium and a light weapon.

 ## Careful Caster
 _Requires any magical skill 3._
 When using magic, you have learnt to be wary of and avoid magical backlash.
 If a [massive failure](../Rolling%20Dice/Massive%20Failure.md) to cast a spell would cause you [fatigue](../Conditions/Fatigue.md), you ignore it.
 If a [massive failure](../Rolling%20Dice/Massive%20Failure.md) instead would cause you a [wound](../Conditions/Wound.md), you instead sustain [fatigue](../Conditions/Fatigue.md).